 - Can You See it in One Day or Less?

 - Brief History of Siena

 - Where is Siena?

 - Where to Stay in Siena (Interactive Map)

 - Final Thoughts

 Introduction to Siena

 The city of Siena is the capital of the province by the same name.
-It’s one of Italy’s most visited tourists destinations, and it’s historic centre is a UNESCO World Heritage site.
+It’s one of Italy’s most visited tourist destinations, and it’s historic centre is a UNESCO World Heritage site.

 You might know the word “sienna” to mean reddish-brown or reddish-orange–and when you tour the city, you will see plenty of buildings that fit the description.
 But in Latin, “sienna” means “to be old.”
 One could argue that describes this magnificent city dating back to the 12th century, as well.